Bots are one of the main culprits of click fraud whether it stems from your competitor or not, they can seriously drain your advertising budget.

 According to security firm Imperva’s latest report, over half of all web traffic is composed of bots across 17 billion websites over 100,000 domains.
-Bot traffic now dominates over human traffic on the internet.
+Bot traffic now dominates human traffic on the internet.

 But there are both good bots and bad bots, a tale as old as time.

 Bots are programs/software that is automated to perform a certain automated task over the internet.

 Typically these bots come from far away lands.
 Countries with lower socioeconomic levels that foster such activity.

 Let’s Start With The Good News - Good Bots

 There are bots whose automated tasks are designed for good not evil.